taonyzeng/MinesweeperEditorPlay/README.md

 # MinesweeperEditorPlay
 This is a classic game minesweeper played in the unreal editor plugin.
+The version of the Unreal Engine is 4.26.2